Imagine what your family's life would be like if you or your

 family need in these critical times.

-It is a good idea to review your life insurance regularly,
+It is a good idea to review your cover regularly, especially if

-especially if something has changed in your life, for example, if
+something has changed in your life, for example, if you've taken

-you've taken out a home loan, are having kids or starting a
+out a home loan, are having kids or starting a business.

 Types of life insurance